GayathriGudapati/GayathriGudapati/README.md

-## Hi there 👋 I'm Gayathri Gudapati ,Welcome to my git profile 😊.
+## Hi there 👋 I'm Bala Gayathri Gudapati ,Welcome to my git profile 😊.
 I'm a Computer science undergraduate seeking new job roles to gain more experience and stay up-to-date on the latest technological advancement.
 -->I have been a AWS trainee ✨ {Certified Cloud Practitioner}.